Employee Engagement Ideas To Take Away From Snapdeal 2.0

 Thus, from October of 2017, money troubles were a thing of the past.
 Therefore, Snapdeal was free to pursue its profit objectives without worrying about securing funds from external sources.

 The only focus was now on prepping Snapdeal 2.0 to launch as soon as possible.

 - From October '17, the monthly margin of earnings was set.

-- As the margin pools gradually filled up each month, the entire team were there to experience it.
+- As the margin pools gradually filled up each month, the entire team was there to experience it.
 This boosted their enthusiasm and belief.

-- Therefore, having a** well researched and consistent goal** was the key.
-Having a far-fetched goal would have only contributed to misery.
+- Therefore, having a well-researched and consistent goal was the key.
+Having a far-fetched plan would have only contributed to the misery.

 Therefore, the year 2017 ended on a positive note.
 As a result, the last three months saw the completion of individual monthly targets.
 What can be a better motivator than this?